MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ## How Hotpatch works

 Hotpatch works by first establishing a baseline with a Windows Update Latest Cumulative Update.
-Hotpatches are periodically released (for example, on the second Tuesday of the month) that builds on that baseline.
+Hotpatches are released every third month, for example, there are 4 cumulative updates and 8 hotpatches.
+For more information about when hotpatches are released, see [Release notes for Hotpatch in Azure Automanage for Windows Server 2022](https://support.microsoft.com/topic/release-notes-for-hotpatch-in-azure-automanage-for-windows-server-2022-4e234525-5bd5-4171-9886-b475dabe0ce8).
 Hotpatches contains updates that don't require a reboot.
 Because Hotpatch patches the in-memory code of running processes without the need to restart the process, your applications are unaffected by the patching process.
 This action is separate from any potential performance and functionality implications of the patch itself.
 Periodically (starting at every three months), the baseline is refreshed with a new Latest Cumulative Update.

 The following image is an example of an annual three-month schedule (including example unplanned baselines due to zero-day fixes).